dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-dapr-shared.md

 helm install my-shared-instance oci://registry-1.docker.io/daprio/dapr-shared-chart --set shared.appId=<DAPR_APP_ID> --set shared.remoteURL=<REMOTE_URL> --set shared.remotePort=<REMOTE_PORT> --set shared.strategy=deployment
 ```

-Your Dapr-enabled applications can now make use of the Dapr Shared instance by pointing the Dapr SDKs or sending request to `my-shared-instance-dapr` Kubernetes service exposed by the Dapr Shared instance.
-Notice that `my-shared-instance` is the Helm Chart release name.
+Your Dapr-enabled applications can now make use of the Dapr Shared instance by pointing the Dapr SDKs to or sending request to the`my-shared-instance-dapr` Kubernetes service exposed by the Dapr Shared instance.
+Note that the`my-shared-instance` is the Helm Chart release name.

 If you are using the Dapr SDKs you can set the following environment variables for your application to connect to the Dapr Shared instance (in this case running on the `default` namespace):